cnnrbrn/noob-nerds-content/javascript/objects/object-with-properties.md

 The first property in the person object has a key of `firstName` and a value of `"Gertrude"`, a string value.

 ######
 Create an object called `movie` with two properties, `title` and `description`.
-Give string values to both.
+Both must have string values.

 ~~javascript objects movieObjectTwoStringProperties~~